 How to cope well:

-Re-evaluate: Given the current recession and lack of opportunities perhaps in your area of expertise, you might have to re-evaluate your employment goals.
-We can’t be as choosy as we could be seven years ago.
+- Re-evaluate: If there is a lack of opportunities in your area of expertise, you might have to re-evaluate your employment goals.
 Ensure, you are applying for all the jobs you could potentially do?
 Perhaps, a short-term course could give you that one skill you are missing.

-The VEC Adult Education Services offer a number of accredited education and training options for adults, many of which are relevant to the labour market.
-Each VEC has an Adult Education Officer, who co-ordinates the provision of education and training for adults.
+ETB Adult Education Services offer a number of accredited education and training options for adults, many of which are relevant to the labour market.
+Each ETB has an Adult Education Officer, who co-ordinates the provision of education and training for adults.
 A range of options is available to suit everyone, from adult basic education, right through to the Back to Education Initiative, which offers flexible learning opportunities for people in employment.
 For more information, check out their website at www.etb.ie.

 VTOS (The Vocational Training and Education Scheme) – VTOS offers a range of full time second chance educational opportunities, from basic education right through to vocational education.
 You must be at least 21 and in receipt of social welfare for at least six months.